-Now, the more cynical amongst you could be forgiven for thinking that maybe this jump in prices was as a result of the bankers buying each other’s shares.
+Now, the more cynical among you could be forgiven for thinking that maybe this jump in prices was as a result of the bankers buying each other’s shares.
 Whatever the reason, it was short lived and within days the shares were falling again.

 The shares continued to fall, because the real reason Irish banks were under pressure was that they were carrying billions of bad property-related loans on their books.
 The banks did not want to admit this and tried to camouflage their own reckless lending behavior by blaming short-selling speculators.